SeeYouLaterPromise/dart-score-ai/README.md

 You should arrange your `data` directory like this:
 - `darts_dataset`
 - `yolo_dataset` (future, you convert `darts_dataset`and preserve here)
+> Certain samples contain negative coordinates, which result in warnings from YOLO.
+Therefore, we choose to filter out these samples before further training.

 ## report
-write your work records or thoughts here.
+You can write your work records or thoughts here.

 ## model
 ### Collaborators should read: